smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

 # Package sync/v2 for generics?
 [DRAFT]

-This article, we wil explore how the `sync` package (and `sync/atomic`) might look like, if a upgraded to support generics through _package versioning_.
+This article, we wil explore how the `sync` package (and `sync/atomic`) might look like, if upgraded to support generics through _package versioning_.
 This is not a _formal_ proposal, but rather part of a [larger discussion][discussion] on Go's GitHub project.
 For a quick introduction to the generics proposal in Go, and to the flavor of versioning used in this series of articles, please read the [introduction article][intro].

 [intro]: 1-v2-for-generics.md
 [discussion]: https://github.com/golang/go/discussions/48287